-Objective B1 - Buildings and infrastructure networks Understand the effects of climate change and their impacts on buildings and infrastructure) networks.
+Objective B1 - Buildings and infrastructure networks

+Understand the effects of climate change and their impacts on buildings and infrastructure networks.

-Policy / Proposal reference Delivery progress made Comments B1-13 The first cycle of LFRMPs were published in June 2016.
-SLC were involved in the production of the Clyde & Loch Lomond and Tweed LFRMPs.
-Through the process of developing these plans a National Flood Risk Assessment identified the areas at risk of flooding, and then objectives and actions were included in the Plans for Responsible Authorities to undertake in order to improve the current situation The actions assigned to SLC include the production of four Flood Protection Studies and 5 Surface Water Management Plans.
-SLC are currently working through a programme of delivering these projects in advance of the deadline for the completion for these projects of 2021.
-The effects of climate change upon future flood levels, and the resultants impact upon building and infrastructure networks, will be considered in each of these projects
+WO NO Policy / Proposal reference Delivery progress made Comments B1-13 The first cycle of LFRMPs were published in June 2016.
+SLC were involved in the The actions assigned to SLC include the production of four Flood Protection Studies and 5

+production of the Clyde & Loch Lomond and

+Tweed LFRMPs.
+Through the process of

+developing these plans a National Flood

+Risk Assessment identified the areas at risk

+of flooding, and then objectives and actions

+were included in the Plans for Responsible

+Authorities to undertake in order to improve

+the current situation